RTcmix/rtcmix.github.io/reference/instruments/FIR.md

 p4 | total number of filter-equation coefficients |  -  | no | no |
 p5 ... | the coefficients (up to 99 fir coefficients) | - | no | no

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 NOTE: mono input / mono output only